 Since babies have extremely sensitive skin and eyes, they are prone to react to any substance instantly.
 Some possible reasons causing redness around your baby’s eyes are as follows:

-- Rubbing: If your baby has a habit of rubbing their eyes frequently, this might be the cause of the redness around their eyes.
-It is usually not a reason of concern and can probably resolve but itself.
+- Rubbing: If your baby or toddler has a habit of rubbing their eyes frequently, this might be the cause of the redness around their eyes.
+It is usually not a reason for concern and can probably resolve by itself.

 - Infections: Exposure to bacteria or viruses can cause infections in a baby’s eyes.

-- Viral conjunctivitis: The most common viruses causing conjunctivitis in babies are Adenovirus and Herpes virus.
+- Viral conjunctivitisiXInfection or inflammation of the transparent membrane that covers eyelids and eyeball : The most common viruses causing conjunctivitis in babies are AdenovirusiXA virus that can infect the eyes, gastrointestinal tract, and respiratory tract and Herpes virus.
 It causes redness in and around the eyes and is known as pink eye (3).

 - Bacterial conjunctivitis: Bacterial conjunctivitis is commonly caused by Haemophilus influenzae or Streptococcus pneumoniae.
-The symptoms include periorbital cellulitis and redness around the pupil.
+The symptoms include periorbital cellulitisiXThe space between the skin of the eyelid and the bony region that surrounds the eye and redness around the pupil.
 In some cases, white or yellow discharge is seen.

 - Newborn conjunctivitis: This type of conjunctivitis occurs when the baby is exposed to certain harmful viruses or bacteria in the birth canal during delivery.
-It can also be caused due to a blocked tear duct and lead to eye discharge (4).
+According to the Centers For Disease Control And Prevention (CDC), it may be caused due to irritation or a blocked tear duct and leads to eye discharge (4)

 - Sty: A sty is a painful lump near the edge of the eyelid and is often filled with pus (5).
 It looks like a boil or pimple and develops due to the blockage of the small drainage glands lining the eyelids.